How to Remove Office Chair Wheels: A Comprehensive Guide

 Understanding Chair Casters

-1. Stem Casters: These are the most common type, featuring a metal stem that fits into the chair's base.
+- Stem Casters: These are the most widely used models, which are characterized by having a metal stem that fits into the base of the chair.

 Tools You'll Need

-• Screwdriver (Phillips or flathead, depending on your chair)
+- Screwdriver (Philips or flat depending on your chair)

 Step-by-Step Guide to Removing Office Chair Wheels